RobTillaart/FunctionGenerator/README.md

 #### Constructor

 - **funcgen(float period = 1.0, float amplitude = 1.0, float phase = 0.0, float yShift = 0.0)**
-All parameters can be set in the constructor but also later in configuration.
+All parameters (except duty cycle) can be set in the constructor but also later in configuration.
+Default dutyCycle is 50%.

 #### Configuration